Paving Sealing Solutions - Online Shop

 e.
 Paving Sealers – A Technical Summary & Selection Guide:

-- Surface Coating Paving Sealers – surface coating sealers for paved surfaces are designed to penetrate somewhat and / or to bond to the open texture of the mineral substrate that makes up the paving element.
+- Surface Coating Paving Sealers – surface coating sealers for paved surfaces are designed to penetrate somewhat and / or to bond (e.g. on dense basalt or porcelain surfaces) to the open texture of the mineral substrate that makes up the paving element.
 There is always some dry film thickness of the material that remains visible on the surface and it is this that can give a matt or gloss (wet look) finish to the surface.
 This film can also be tinted for products designed to ‘enhance’ the appearance.
 This type of paving surface sealers are usually based on Acrylic or Polyurethane resin materials, which again can be dispersed in suitable solvents, or increasingly with water due to the increasing H&S restrictions on solvent use.

 f.
 Paving Sealing Technologies